Creating a 3 way forecast with Futrli & Xero or QBO

-- Forecasting based upon Xero or QBO tracking/classes.
+- Forecasting based on Xero or QBO tracking/classes.
 Sometimes forecasting at business level is not detailed enough.
-Use this option to get more focussed departmental/project/regional etc. forecasts that can of course be analysed in dashboards and PDFs.
+Use this option to get more focused departmental/project/regional etc. forecasts that can, of course, be analysed in dashboards and PDFs.

 Making your forecast work for you

 The most important relationship the forecasts have in Futrli is that due to their integration, all forecast data can be viewed as seamlessly as your accounts data.
 Use this in operational dashboards, and PDF reports to gain insight over:

 - Actual performance vs forecast and budget performance.
 This sounds basic but should be assessed monthly at a minimum.

 - Rolling forecast + actual position.
 You want to know as time passes what your predicted year-end position is going to be.
 Use the forecast + actuals option on our cards in dashboards and PDFs to gain valuable insights.

 - Every forecast is stored as a granular transaction on a day – if your business requires reporting weekly or even daily – this is achievable at the click of a button.